grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 Given an established connection, the application should be able to obtain an authenticator by providing the following:

  * certificate_request_context (from 1 to 255 bytes)
- * valid certificate chain for the connection and associated messages (OCSP, SCT, etc.)
+ * valid certificate chain for the connection and associated extensions (OCSP, SCT, etc.)
- * signer (either private key, or interface to perform private key operation)
+ * signer (either the private key associated with the certificate, or interface to perform private key operation)

 Given an established connection and an exported authenticator message, the application should be able to provide the authenticator to the connection.
 If the Finished and CertificateVerify messages verify, the TLS library should return the following:

  * certificate chain and extensions
  * certificate_request_context